FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 November 14, 1995 -- John LeClair scored with 16.7 seconds left in the third period of a game that ended 2-2.
 Flyers' head coach Terry Murray said "It might have been the ugliest hockey game I've seen in two years.
 It was very poorly executed both teams.
 Completing a pass was impossible out there."
 Philly outshot Washington 20-19; over the last 45 minutes the Flyers were outshot 12-8.
 The Flyers went 4-0-2 in the calendar year of 1995 against the Caps.

 January 28, 1996 -- Steve Konowalchuk scored with 40 seconds to play in OT and Washington won 3-2 at home.
-Pat Peake sent the game in OT with 7:23 left in regulation.
-The Flyers were outshot 10-4 in the third period and OT combined.
+Pat Peake sent the game in OT with a late third period goal.

 February 22, 1996 -- Dan Quinn had three assists and the Flyers recorded a 5-3 victory in the final Spectrum meeting between these squads.
 Eric Lindros and Eric Desjardins scored 73 seconds apart in the first period to put Philly up 2-0.
 The Flyers led 4-1 in the third period but Pat Peake scored twice to bring the Caps to within 4-3.
 Kevin Haller added an ENG.
 Before the game, former defenseman Joe Watson was inducted into the Flyers Hall of Fame.